maria-aluko/Full-Stack-Countries-App/README.md

 # Countries Fullstack

+A full-stack web application that displays information about countries and the weather in each country and allows users to interact with a world map.
+It uses a React frontend and a NestJS backend, with Supabase integration for data management.

+## Features

+- Country details for each country including weather
+- Favorites and visited functionality to save countries
+- Interactive map that displays countries the user has visited
+- Modern UI with Material-UI components
-A full-stack application with NestJS backend and React frontend.
+- Full-stack architecture with NestJS API and Supabase
+- State management via Redux Toolkit

 ## Technologies used

-- React
-- TypeScript
-- Vite
-- MUI
-- React Simple Maps
-- React Redux Toolkit
+- Frontend: React, TypeScript, Vite, Material-UI, React Simple Maps, Redux Toolkit
-- NestJS
-- Supabase
+- Backend: NestJS, Supabase

-## Authors and acknowledgment
+## Authors

 Maria Aluko